prashantnirgun/express-mysql-passport-jwt-api/README.md

 npm install
 npm run dev
 ```
+### Configuration
+rename .env.sample file to .env and replace your database details inside it

 This is not yet documented but I will fix it soon.
 ### Login Endpoints
 ```